canjs/canjs/component/scope.md

 ## Values passed from attributes

 Values can be "passed" into the scope of a component, similar to passing arguments into a function.
-By default, custom tag attributes (other than "class" and "id") are looked up in the parent scope and set as observable values on the [can.Map] instance.
+By default, custom tag attributes (other than `class` and `id`) are looked up in the parent scope and set as observable values on the [can.Map] instance.

 Values passed in this way are passed similar to function arguments that are "pass by reference" because they are crossbound to the property in the parent scope.
 Changes in the parent scope property that is passed in trigger changes in this component's scope property, and likewise, changes in the component's scope property trigger a change in the parent scope property.

-As mentioned in the deprecation warning above, using can.stache, values are passed into components like this:
+As mentioned in the deprecation warning above, using [can.stache], values are passed into components like this:

     <my-paginate offset='{index}' limit='{size}'></my-paginate>

-But using can.mustache, values are passed like this:
+But using [can.mustache], values are passed like this:

-    my-paginate offset='index' limit='size'></my-paginate>
+    <my-paginate offset='index' limit='size'></my-paginate>

-The rest of the examples in this section show can.mustache syntax (which will change to match can.stach in 3.0).
+The rest of the examples in this section show `can.mustache` syntax (which will change to match can.stache in 3.0).

 Note that using double brackets would instead render the string version of the value, and pass by value rather than by reference: